SimonMontereigo/testing/README.md

 Contributors Welcome!

+Huge Thanks to the Kubernetes Open Source Community for the Support.
+If you found this interesting or helpful at all, feel free to drop a star on this project to show your support!

 Got a suggestion, issue or feedback?
 Shoot me an email at kubecompass@gmail.com and I'll respond within the day.